zeinshehab/battleship-zk/README.md

 ### How to play on Web UI

-Create one folder for each player containing the game executable.
+Create one folder for each player containing the game executable you compiled earlier.

-Example of how to run the server for Player A
+Run the server for Player A (do the same for B):
 ```
 ./battleship serve --addr :8080 --keys ./keysA --secret ./secretA.json
 ```

-Go to your chosen browser and enter the ip with your chosen port number.

-Place the IP and the port number of your opponent and Play !
+then visit IP